 Ex/ 26 day cycle: fertile period from CD 9 to CD 19.
 Peak (ovulation) probable at CD 12-14

-It should be kept in mind that the average couple ties for 6 months to conceive, and it’s estimated that there is only a 25 percent chance of pregnancy with a single sexual act during a fertile time.
+It should be kept in mind that the average couple tries for 6 months to conceive, and it’s estimated that in a healthy couple under the age of 35 there is only a 25 percent chance of pregnancy with a single sexual act during a fertile time.
 Sex mid-cycle does not guarantee pregnancy, it just poses the highest chance.

 Side note, what if you don’t get periods?